-1) Communicate concisely with team members in the formal and informal daily follow-up of the patients.

-2) Update patients on the status of their health and their test results in a compassionate and clear manner that is appropriate to the patient's level of medical understanding.
+- 1) Communicate concisely with team members in the formal and informal daily followup of the patients. - 2) Update patients on the status of their health and their test results compassionately and clearly that is appropriate to the patient's level of medical understanding. - 3) Provide instruction and discussion on end-of-life issues, especially as they relate to end-stage refractory AIDS. - 4) 2ndyear ID fellows will be able to counsel their patients more effectively about treatment options, antiretroviral side effects and complications of HIV/AIDS and other STDs.

-- 3) Provide instruction and discussion in end of life issues, especially as they relate to end-stage refractory AIDS. - 4) 2nd year ID fellows will be able to counsel their patients more effectively about treatment options, antiretroviral side effects and complications of HIV/AIDS and other STDs. - 5- System-Based Practice: Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care and the ability to effectively call on system resources to provide care that is of optimal value.
+5- System-Based Practice: Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care and the ability to effectively call on system resources to provide care that is of optimal value.

-Competencies: The fellow is expected to 1) work effectively in the health care delivery setting and system at his/her clinic site, 2) coordinate patient care within the health care system and 3) work in inter-professional teams to enhance patient safety and improve patient care quality.
+1) work effectively in the healthcare delivery setting and system at his/her clinic site, 2) coordinate patient care within the healthcare system and 3) work in inter-professional teams to enhance patient safety and improve patient care quality.